Getting Started with Cozystack: Deploying Private Cloud from Scratch

 This tutorial will guide you through your first deployment of a Cozystack cluster.
 Along the way, you will get to know about key concepts, learn to use Cozystack via dashboard and CLI, and get a working proof-of-concept.

-This tutorial is divided into several steps.
-We recommend following them in the specified order, completing each step before starting the next one:
+The tutorial is divided into several steps.
+Make sure to complete each step before starting the next one:

 StepDescription

-0. Preparing infrastructure and toolsPrepare VMs and install required CLI tools on your machine before running this tutorial.
+Requirements: prepare infrastructure and toolsPrepare infrastructure and install required CLI tools on your machine before running this tutorial.

-2. Installing and configuring CozystackInstall Cozystack, get administrative access, perform basic configuration, and enable the UI dashboard.
+3. Install and configure CozystackInstall Cozystack, get administrative access, perform basic configuration, and access the Cozystack dashboard.

 Install Cozystack, get administrative access, perform basic configuration, and enable the UI dashboard.